sasank-pankam/PeerConnect/docs/guide.md

 # Awesome Module/Package
 ```

-- Second should have fully qualified module name or package name, with it's hyperlink pointing to source file
+- Second line should have fully qualified module name or package name, with it's hyperlink pointing to source file
 *Note*: this can be optional if doc does not have source file

 ```md